GCSBOSS/static-httpd/readme.md

 ## Usage

 ##### Step 1
-In your project directory, create a YAML file with the name you want.
-I will call mine: `settings.yml` (this one will be used in step 4).
+In a path of your choice, create a YAML file with whatever name.
+Mine will be `settings.yml` (this one will be used in step 4).

 ##### Step 2
 In `settings.yml`, write the following content: